migalvalm/video-bingo-game/README.md

-# video-bingo-game
+# Vingo
-A bingo game developed in the Godot engine using GDScript
+A digital bingo game developed in the Godot engine using GDScript

 # Play it here
 https://migalm.itch.io/videobingo